 Angelica (Angelica archangelica) is a biennial, and particularly hardy herbaceous plant.
 It can tolerate extreme frosts and is particularly pest resistant.
 Growing to a maximum height of approximately 8 ft, it consists of long fluted stems, and small broad leaflets with a slightly serrated edge.
 When flowering, in June to August, the flowers are small, white tinged with yellow and green and grouped into numerous stems to form clusters or umbels.
 Other common names for Angelica include Wild Celery, Norwegian Angelica and Garden Angelica.
-It typically grows wild in parts of northern Scandinavia, Russia, Greenland, Iceland and the Faroe Islands, however it can now be found growing in woodlands, coastlines, riverbanks, forests and gardens across Europe.
+It typically grows wild in parts of northern Scandinavia, Russia, Greenland, Iceland and the Faroe Islands.
+However you can find it growing in woodlands, coastlines, riverbanks, forests and gardens across Europe.

 Once native only to Northern Europe, Angelica is now grown and farmed for medical and culinary purposes in a number of European countries, including France, Germany and Hungary.
 For optimal growing it requires a damp soil, as when found in the wild it often favours shady areas close to rivers and streams.
-It can be found in many herb gardens, being grown for its sweet aromatic scent and culinary uses.
+You will now find it growing within many herb gardens, for its sweet aromatic scent and culinary uses.

 Angelica has been cultivated for centuries, predominantly for its medicinal value.
 It was often referred to as ‘Root of the Holy Ghost’ by many physicians and alchemists.
-During the 16th and 17th centuries Angelica was widely grown and used across Europe for many different applications, with the French using it to create a well known liquor ‘Chartreuse’, and Norwegians using the roots in the production of their bread.
+During the 16th and 17th centuries Angelica was widely grown and used across Europe for many different applications.
+The French use it to create a well known liquor ‘Chartreuse’, and Norwegians use the roots in the production of their bread.

 You can safely consume Angelica within food quantities.
-However care should be taken if ingesting supplements of the herb as an overdose could cause nausea and other discomforts.
+However care should be taken if you are taking supplements of the herb as an overdose could cause nausea and other discomforts.
 It’s similar appearance to other poisonous Apiaceae species means that you must take care in identifying and consuming any wild plants.
-It is generally recommended that sunlight should be avoided when taking Angelica as a supplement as it can cause photosensitivity.
+You should avoid sunlight when taking Angelica as a supplement as it can cause photosensitivity.
 Pregnant or breast feeding individuals should not take Angelica as a supplement.
 In high doses some of the substances found within could be toxic to the health of the baby.
 It even has a historical medicinal use of purposefully causing abortions.